 Your current fleet consists of Beech 99 and Embraer 120 aircraft.
 Would any other aircraft type be suitable for your operation in the future?

 The Beech 99 has good capabilities, but it is not the best customer experience aircraft.
 We are reintroducing the Twin Otter aircraft back into our operations.
 The Embraer is a good workhorse, which we see as the right size for most routes we operate, with only an occasional opportunity for an aircraft that is larger, which we prefer to meet with greater frequency.
 We do have in mind a larger aircraft that will see service in 2016.

 The Embraer 120 is a very capable aircraft on all current operations.
 As I said the Beech is not meeting our needs while remaining a very capable aircraft.

-interCaribbean was founded in early 90s.
-What is the key behind the success of the airline?
+interCaribbean was founded in the early 90s.
+What is the key to the success of the airline?

 interCaribbean has survived and begun to thrive as a result of careful fiscal policies imposed since the beginning of the company.
 While the future could not be predicted that careful management has opened the door of opportunities that have allowed our growth in the recent years.

 There are lots of risks in the airline business.
 What do you see as the biggest?